somiyagawa/ZoteroWSKyotoU/README.md

 ![bg 80%](https://upload.wikimedia.org/wikipedia/commons/0/0d/Wearetryingtounderstandthedifference_%282%29.jpg)
 <!--
-_footer: 'Photo by Ralph (Ravi) Kayden on Unsplash' -->
+_footer: 'Image by Tjo3ya on Wikimedia Commons under CC BY-SA 3.0' -->
 ---

 ![bg 80%](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/The_house_at_the_end_of_the_street.jpg/640px-The_house_at_the_end_of_the_street.jpg)
 <!--
-_footer: 'Image by Tjo3ya on Wikimedia Commons under '
+_footer: 'Image by Tjo3ya on Wikimedia Commons under CC BY-SA 3.0' -->
--->
 ---